Elico-Corp/odoo-addons/base_report_docx/README.rst

 Usage
 =====

-This module adds a new reporting engine to the current standard QWEB allowing the user to directly upload docx files containing scripts (in jinja2) into Odoo.

-The reporting engine will interpret the script and create a pdf/docx based on the docx template.

 To use this module, you need to:

+1. Go to System/Technical/Reports/Report
+2. Create a new report
-* Go to System/Technical/Reports/Report, create a new report, change the report type to docx and upload the template file.
+3. Change the report type to docx
+4. upload the template file.

 Known issues / Roadmap